silverjuke/silverjuke/docs/skinning.md

 - version -  check  if  Silverjuke  runs  at  least  with the given version number.
 The version number must be given as "major.minor.revision" where "revision" may be skipped.
-  Example: To check against version 1.22, use <if version="1.22">...</if>
+  Example: To check against version 1.22, use

+        <if version="1.22">...</if>

-You should not use <if> to skip complete layouts or skins for options that may change during Silverjuke is running (this is everything beside the shape-  and the  os-flags).
-To test certain conditions, also note the attribute debugcond for the <skin>-tag.
+You should not use if-tags to skip complete layouts or skins for options that may change during Silverjuke is running (this is everything beside the os-flags).
+To test certain conditions, also note the attribute debugcond for the skin-tag.

-Finally, the <else> tag may be used as follows:
+Finally, the else-tag may be used as follows:

     <if cond="mac">
         ...